ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 <-POTENTIALLY INSERT SCRAPING CONTROL FLOW GRAPH>

 Initially we had a lot of issues with stability, especially with our parallelized workers.
 After we got rid of hardware bottlenecks we also looked to eliminate as many fixed waits as possible, replacing them wait dynamic ones to avoid timing issues.
 Finally, we made sure to enable auto-restarting and added a lot of other measures to completely restart after our environment stops working, which can happen during extended scraping sessions.
-We then let this script run in parallel, non-stop for multiple weeks, collecting <-INSERT FIGURE> multiplayer datapoints and <-INSERT FIGURE> singleplayer datapoints.
+We then let this script run in parallel, non-stop for multiple weeks, collecting 18'582 multiplayer datapoints and 356'606 singleplayer datapoints.

 To make sure our data is collected correctly, we manually inspected it periodically.
 Any faults we noticed in the images like black screens and blurring, we would address later in our filtering.
 However, we also had to inspect whether the coordinates and countries were accurate.